Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Extended Euclidean Algorithm.md

 }
 /*
 Find GCD of rational numbers
-Input : vect[] = {2/5, 8/9, 16/18,10/27}, Output : 2/405
-**Solution** First find the GCD of all numerator of rational number then find the LCM of all the denominator of rational number then divide GCD of all numerator/ LCM of all the denominator then Reduce the fraction to Lowest Fraction this the GCD of rational number’s
-Formula:
       GCD of all the numerator of Rational number's GCD = -----------------------------------------------
       LCM of all the denominator of Rational number's